 The use of ICT is encouraged in all topic areas as a subject in its own right and in both the teaching of the topic and in the opportunities for children’s independent learning.

 Each class teacher is responsible for the delivery of the curriculum through a ‘topic based’ approach which incorporates key skills as set out in the National Curriculum and the Literacy Framework.
 Although links can be made with all subjects, the following subjects are taught as dedicated, discrete sessions:

 - Numeracy – Maths skills are key to developing everyday skills although links can be made to the curriculum through data handling, position, measurement, especially in Science, DT and Geography.

 - Aspects of Literacy – Phonics, Guided Reading and Handwriting are taught as discrete subjects as they build up basic skills.

 - RE – in accordance with the school RE guidance and diocesan guidelines although links with topics have been made where appropriate.

 - PE –. supported by the National Curriculum, although links with topics have been made where appropriate

 - MFL – French – supported by the Primary Framework and L.A schemes of work and links with topics made where possible.

 Children’s achievements are celebrated regularly through the school newsletters, displays in classrooms and shared areas, structured play and interactive displays and opportunities where children are encouraged to share their knowledge with the rest of the school/ class.

-Two year topic cycle.
+We run a two year topic cycle.